SYS_CLOCK: 2026-01-21 00:00:00 UTC

 This framework does not tell her:

-- The "on-demand allocation" energy characteristic of AI is something human physiology can never achieve
+• The "on-demand allocation" energy characteristic of AI is not under the same physical constraints as human basal metabolism

 Environmentalism should be a goal, not a dogma.Environmentalism should embrace efficiency, not fear technology.Environmentalism should be systems thinking, not moral performance.